Coins of the Canadian dollar: Other aspects

+King Charles III coinage

+The Royal Canadian Mint stated that circulating coinage featuring Charles III would be released in the fourth quarter of 2023.

+The portrait of Charles III was designed by Steven Rosati, who was one of 350 artists to submit an entry to the Royal Canadian Mint for the portrait design.
+The first strike of coins bearing the design were loonies pressed after the unveiling of the design on November 14, 2023; they were circulated in December 2023.

 Other numismatic details

 Special edition coins

 Although the Mint has produced many special edition coins in recent years, Canada does have a history of such coins.
 From 1943 to 1945, the Mint issued the "Victory nickel" to promote the Canadian war effort.
 In 1951 a circulating commemorative coin, a 5-cent piece for the bicentennial of the discovery of the element nickel, was released.
-In 1967, all Canadian coins were issued with special reverses to celebrate the Canadian centennial.
+In 1967, all Canadian coins were issued with special reverses to celebrate the Canadian Centennial.
 Six years later, a "Mountie quarter" was issued in 1973 to commemorate the centennial of the Royal Canadian Mounted Police.

 In recent years, the Mint has issued several series of coins with special reverses.
 Most of them have been 25¢ coins, particularly in the years 1999–2001.
 There were also versions of the $2 coin commemorating the founding of Nunavut, and another with a family of polar bears; there have been several variants of the $1 coin, one of which featured the Canadian peacekeepers' monument in Ottawa to commemorate the award of the Nobel Peace Prize.
 A commemorative Terry Fox $1 coin began circulating on April 4, 2005.

 On October 21, 2004, the Royal Canadian Mint unveiled a 25¢ poppy coin.
 This coin features a red poppy (Papaver rhoeas) that is coloured red, embedded in the centre of a maple leaf above a banner reading "Remember – Souvenir".
 It is the world's first coloured coin.
 While some countries' mints have produced colourized coins for market to collectors, this is the first colourized coin in general circulation in the world.